verrazzano/docs/content/en/docs/setup/install/prepare/platforms/kind/kind.md

 </div>
 {{< /clipboard >}}

-To determine the subnet of the `kind` Docker network in Kind v0.7.0 and earlier:
+To determine the subnet of the `kind` Docker network in kind v0.7.0 and earlier:
 {{< clipboard >}}
 <div class="highlight">